stmnbxll/game.guessthenumber/README.md

 # GuessTheNumber
-My simple game written in Python using the customtkinter library
+My simple game written in Python using the customtkinter and pygame library